scandum/quadsort/README.md

 much smaller code size.
 Twinsort might be of use to people who want to port or understand quadsort; it does not use pointers or gotos.

 - [wolfsort](https://github.com/scandum/wolfsort) is a hybrid stable radixsort / fluxsort with improved performance on random data.
 It's mostly a proof of concept that only works on unsigned 32 bit integers.

-It defaults to fluxsort for 64 bit integers since it's faster.
+- [Robin Hood Sort](https://github.com/mlochbaum/rhsort) is a hybrid stable radixsort / dropsort with improved performance on random and generic data.
+It has a compilation option to use quadsort for its merging.

 Credits
 -------
-I personally invented the quad swap, quad merge, parity merge, branchless parity merge, monobound binary search, bridge rotation, and trinity rotation.
+I personally invented the quad swap, quad galloping merge, parity merge, branchless parity merge, monobound binary search, bridge rotation, and trinity rotation.

 The ping-pong merge had been independently implemented in wikisort prior to quadsort, and